How to use MongoDB in Python

 print("Connected to MongoDB successfully!")--OUTPUT--Connected to MongoDB successfully!

-Once connected, you can select a database and a collection using simple bracket notation, like client['mydatabase'].
-A key feature of MongoDB is that it doesn't actually create the database or the customers collection until you insert the first document.
-This lazy creation makes development more flexible.
+Once connected, you can select a database and a collection using dictionary-style syntax, like client['mydatabase'].
+A key feature of MongoDB is its flexibility; if the database or collection you specify doesn't exist, it will be created automatically the first time you insert data.

 Basic MongoDB operations